“You forgot one, boy.”

 The boy snatched his hand back and eyed the stranger, then stomped away, grabbed a rag and went to clean tables.
 “Wiping old dust to make room for better dust,” Junior muttered.

 Morris shook his head as he poured the stranger a shot a whiskey.

 “Snappy little thing, that boy of yours.”
-The stranger grabbed the glass and poured the liquor down his throat.
+The stranger grabbed the glass and dispensed the liquor down his throat.
 Slamming the glass, the man pointed from the cup to the bottle.
 “Keep em coming, friend.”

 As good a time as any to remind the stranger of closing time, but then another man entered the saloon.
 He didn’t have to tell his boy to come around the corner, Junior rushed back to him all on his own.
 A tall, dark, rugged man, dressed for the weather and trek, a visible gun on his hip.
 He stood in the doorway, taking stock of the establishment.
 Morris saw a horse outside through the window.
 Unlike the first stranger, this man didn’t look lost.